syncfusion/blazor-docs/src/maps/maps/layers.md

 ![Maps with sublayer](./images/Layers/layers.png)

-> Sublayer is a type of shape file layer.
-You can add all the elements such as markers, bubbles, color mapping, and legends to sublayer.

 ## Displaying layer in the view

-In Maps, you can load multiple shape files.
-Using the [`BaseLayerIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Maps.SfMaps~BaseLayerIndex.html) property, you can select a layer to display on user interface.

-In this example, we have loaded two layers with the World map and the United States map shape data and selected a layer using the `BaseLayerIndex` property to show that layer on the web page.
+Multiple shape files and map providers can be loaded simultaneously in Maps.
+The [`BaseLayerIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Maps.SfMaps~BaseLayerIndex.html) property is used to determine which layer should be displayed on the user interface.
+This property is used for the Maps drill-down feature, so when the [`BaseLayerIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Maps.SfMaps~BaseLayerIndex.html) value is changed, the corresponding shape is loaded.
+For example, two layers can be loaded with the World map and the United States map.
+Based on the given [`BaseLayerIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Maps.SfMaps~BaseLayerIndex.html) value, the corresponding shape will be loaded in the user interface.
+In the below code snippet, if the [`BaseLayerIndex`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Maps.SfMaps~BaseLayerIndex.html) value is set to 1, then the USA map will be loaded.

 ```csharp
 @using Syncfusion.Blazor.Maps